smyrman/blog/2021-03-generics-beyond-the-playground/blog.md

 }
 ```

 As we can see, the check part is quite straight-forward.
-So why then would we then need a matcher library?
+So why then would we need a matcher library?

-My own opinion is that the difficult part in writing tests that should make you consider a matcher library, is the disciplinary challenge of letting the output on failures be both _useful_ and _consistent_.
+My own opinion is that the part of writing tests that might make you _consider_ a matcher library, is the disciplinary challenge of letting the output on failures be both _useful_ and _consistent_.
 Especially so, if you have a project with multiple developers.
 How much team and review discipline do you need to consistently order the "got" and "want" parameter, for instance?
+Again, if you are observant, you might have noticed that the code above have already failed that test.
+While the test above won't tell _lies_, consistent wording, ordering and reporting of test failures, can be important tools in streamlining the debugging process.
+And while some teams, like the Go team, are extremely good at getting this right, other teams might prefer to just use a library.

-So to finish up, the _mission statement_ for any matcher library, might be more about providing consistent and useful failure information than it is about doing complicated checks easy; although it might do that too.
+To finish up, perhaps we can agree that the _right_ mission statement for a matcher library, might be more about providing consistent and useful information on failure than it is about making complicated checks easy; although it might do that too.

 ## Exploring the original design